Wednesday’s Transactions, Writethru | Federal News Network

 TORONTO BLUE JAYS — Activated RHP Ross Stripling to active roster.
 Optioned RHP Sean Reid-Foley to alternate training site.

-CHICAGO CUBS — Placed LHP Jose Quintana on the 10-day IL.
-Recalled RHP Jason Adam from the alternate training site.
+CHICAGO CUBS — Placed LHP Jose Quintana on the 10-day IL retroactive to Aug.
+31. Recalled RHP Jason Adam from the alternate training site.

 CINCINNATI REDS — Activated LF Jesse Winkler.